astronomer/airflow-guides/guides/airflow-branch-operator.md

 ---
-title: "Using BranchOperator in Airflow"
+title: "Branching in Airflow"
-description: "Use Apache Airflow's BranchOperator to execute conditional branches in your workflow"
+description: "Use Apache Airflow's BranchOperator and ShortCircuitOperator to execute conditional branches in your workflow"
 date: 2018-05-21T00:00:00.000Z
 slug: "airflow-branch-operator"
 heroImagePath: null
-tags: ["Building DAGs", "BranchOperator", "Airflow"]
+tags: ["DAG Authoring"]
 ---

-# Branching
+## BranchPythonOperator

-Another powerful tool that can be used is branching - usually with the `BranchPythonOperator`.
+A powerful tool in Airflow is branching via the `BranchPythonOperator`.
 The `BranchPytonOperator` is similar to the `PythonOperator` in that it takes a Python function as an input, but it returns a task id (or list of task_ids) to decide which part of the graph to go down.
 This can be used to iterate down certain paths in a DAG based off the result of a function.

 ```python
 def return_branch(**kwargs):

     branches = ['branch_0,''branch_1', 'branch_2', 'branch_3', 'branch_4']